medic/medic-docs/md/dev/workflow.md

 1. If releasing a new major or minor version create a new release branch from master named `<major>.<minor>.x`.
 If releasing a patch version then merge or cherry pick the necessary commits from master into the relevant release branches.
 2. Update changes log (Changes.md), include descriptions of bug fixes, features, breaking changes, known issues, and workarounds.
 Include link to issues or further documentation where applicable.
 3. Bump version numbers in kanso.json, package.json, and npm-shrinkwrap.json according to semver.
-4. Tag release in git.
+4. Tag the release in git.
 CI will publish to the correct market depending on the name of the tag.
-  - If releasing a final then name the tag `<major>.<minor>.<patch>`
-  - If releasing a beta then name the tag `<major>.<minor>.<patch>-beta.<beta-number>`
+  a.
+If releasing a beta then create a tag named `<major>.<minor>.<patch>-beta.<beta-number>`
-5. If the release is a final release also create a tag in each submodule repository (api and sentinel), mirroring with that version.
-6. Create a release entry in GitHub so it shows up under the [Releases tab](https://github.com/medic/medic-webapp/releases), copy the entry from the changes log in the description there.
+  b.
+If releasing a final create a release in GitHub so it shows up under the [Releases tab](https://github.com/medic/medic-webapp/releases).
+Use the naming convention `<major>.<minor>.<patch>`.
+This will create the git tag automatically.
+Copy the entry from the changes log as the release description.
+Also create a tag in each submodule repository (api and sentinel) with the same tag name.
-7. Confirm the release build completes successfully and the new release is available on the correct market.
+5. Confirm the release build completes successfully and the new release is available on the correct market.
-8. If the release is final let the product manager (Sharon) know to announce the release.
+6. If the release is final let the product manager (Sharon) know to announce the release.

 Generally from master we create beta releases, and once QA passes beta releases get "promoted" to final by retagging the successful beta as final.